-ENA and AEPESI have entered into that certain Base Contract for Short-Term Sale and Purchase of Natural Gas (GISB) dated as of January 1, 1998 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Gas Master Agreement").
+ENA and AEPESI have entered into that certain Base Contract for Short-Term Sale and Purchase of Natural Gas (GISB) dated as of November 1, 1998 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Physical Gas Master Agreement").

-EPMI and AEP have entered into that certain Power Sales Agreement dated as of September 29, 1997 (the “Sales Agreement”), providing for sales of wholesale electric power by EPMI to AEP, as amended by that certain Amendment to Power Sales Agreement and Power Sales Tariff Service Agreement ("Amendment") dated as of November __, 2001 to provide that the obligations of EPMI under the above referenced Agreements shall be secured on a net basis.
+EPMI and AEP have entered into that certain Power Sales Agreement dated as of September 29, 1997 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the “Sales Agreement”), providing for sales of wholesale electric power by EPMI to AEP.
 AEP and Enron Corp. each benefit from the transactions thereunder and in EPMI’s case, are supported by a parent guaranty.

-EPMI and AEP have entered into that certain Service Agreement dated as of March 30, 1998 (the “Service Agreement”) under the AEP Companies’ Wholesale Market Tariff (“AEP MB Tariff”), providing for sales of wholesale electric power by AEP to EPMI, as amended by that certain Amendment to Power Sales Agreement and Power Sales Tariff Service Agreement ("Amendment") dated as of November __, 2001 to provide that the obligations of EPMI under the above referenced Agreements shall be secured on a net basis.
+EPMI and AEP have entered into that certain Service Agreement dated as of March 30, 1998 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the “Service Agreement”) under the AEP Companies’ Wholesale Market Tariff (“AEP MB Tariff”), providing for sales of wholesale electric power by AEP to EPMI.
 AEP and Enron Corp. each benefit from the transactions thereunder and in EPMI’s case, are supported by a parent guaranty.

+EPMI and AEP have entered into a Netting Agreement Dated as of June 23, 1998, relating to trades under the Sales Agreement and the Service Agreement (the “Netting Agreement”).

+Enron Captial & Trade Resources Limited and AEP Energy Services Limited, have entered into that certain European Federation of Energy Traders General Agreement dated as of July 30, 2001, (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the “EFET”).
+AEP and Enron Corp. each benefit from the transactions thereunder and are supported by a parent guaranty.

+Enron Capital & Trade Resources International Corp., Enron Capital & Trade Resources Limited and AEP Energy Services Limited, have entered into that certain Grid Trade Master Agreement dated as of March 21, 2001, (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the “GTMA”).
+AEP and Enron Corp. each benefit from the transactions thereunder and are supported by a parent guaranty.

-AEP and/or AEPESI and EPMI and/or ENA have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
+The Enron Parties and the Counterparty Parties have entered into various confirmations and general terms and conditions in the nature of "forward contracts" and "swap agreements" as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the "Other Agreements").

-The Financial Master Agreement, the Physical Gas Master Agreement, the Sales Agreement, the Service Agreement, and the Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."
+The Financial Master Agreement, the Physical Gas Master Agreement, the Sales Agreement, the Service Agreement, the Netting Agreement, the EFET, the GTMA, and the Other Agreements are referred to herein, collectively, as the "Existing Underlying Master Agreements."